 Photos, baby’s first teeth, scouting badges, candles from birthday cakes.
 There are so many little things that hold special memories for me.
 As the kids get older, I’ve been going through things that I’ve been saving since they were little.
 I decided that I really needed one place to keep everything organized and I wanted to give it a fun fall theme.
 Learning how to paint with leaves and make a memory box to hold these items was on my crafting list for this week and now I’m sharing it with you.

 How to Paint with Leaves – A Memory Box

 I had an unfinished wooden craft box that I ordered a while ago and never used.
 You can really use any type of wooden box or even one of those paperboard boxes if you’d rather.
-The important thing is that it has a tight fitting lid to keep all your treasures safe.
+The important thing is that it has a tight-fitting lid to keep all your treasures safe.

 Since it’s the middle of fall right now and everywhere I look I see the gorgeous colors of fall, I decided I would decorate this memory box with a fall theme.
 I have always wanted to try painting with leaves but I don’t have a roller to smooth the paint on the leaf.
 I decided to try a bit of a different technique instead.
-Painting with leaves this way leaves a white outline where the leaf was and the paint where the leaf was not.
+Painting with leaves this way leaves a white outline where the leaf was and then paint where the leaf was not.

 - One unfinished wooden cigar box

 - Acrylic paint (white, yellow, orange, red, brown, etc.)

 - Paint the box white or the light color of your choice.
 Let it dry completely.

 - Collect leaves from outside.
 Make sure they are flat & not too dry or they will be brittle.

 - Place one leaf on the painted box & carefully sponge paint around it.
 Make sure you hold it flat so that the paint doesn’t get under the leaf.
 Allow this color to dry completely.